 February 1 – Typically absolute last application deadline for most law schools

 Complete FAFSA and any other necessary financial aid applications

 Start to receive responses to your applications

 In order to take the LSAT and apply to law school you will need to register with both the Law School Admission Council site and the LSAC Credential Assembly Service (CAS).
 There is a separate fee for registering to take the LSAT and to sign-up for the CAS.

 The LSAT is a standardized test administered by the Law School Admission Council and is used by all law schools in making admissions decisions.
 It is a key factor in the admissions decision process.
 The test is composed of Reading Comprehension, Analytical Reasoning, and Logical Reasoning question types.
 The test also includes a writing sample that is not scored but is sent on to the law schools that you apply to.

-The LSAT is offered 4 times a year (June, October, December, February).
+The LSAT is offered 6 times a year (January, March, June, July, September, and November).
 It is recommended that you take the June LSAT during the year you are applying.
 So, for example, if you are planning on attending law school right after completing your undergraduate degree, you should sit for the exam in June at the end of your junior year.

 Each law school will look at your LSAT scores differently (some consider an average, some consider your high score, and some consider your most recent score) and this is something you need to consider when preparing for the exam as well as deciding to retake it.

-In order to request your F&M Transcript you will need the LSAC Transcript Request Form as well as the transcript request form from the Registrar, which can be obtained here.
+In order to request your F&M Transcript you will need the LSAC Transcript Request Form, as well as the transcript request form from the F&M Registrar, which can be obtained here.
 Bring or send both forms to the Registrar for processing.